MetLife Building: Pan Am lease and completion

-The Pan Am Building's construction was complicated by the fact that it involved over 200 engineers and 7,500 workers from 75 separate trades.
+The Pan Am Building's construction involved over 200 engineers and 7,500 workers from 75 trades.
 Three derricks were installed to erect the steel for the tower, while four derricks were used for the base.
 Five to seven steel columns were installed every day during two shifts, with materials deliveries taking place mostly at night.
 The Pan Am Building's structural steel topped out during May 1962.
 The facade cladding was installed in two ways.
 The facade of the base was bolted into place, down to the individual spandrels and mullions.
 The Mo-Sai panels for the tower were installed via an interior hoist.
 Wolfson, though recovering from surgery during mid-1962, continued to observe the building's progress using a helicopter.
 When Wolfson died that June, James D. Landauer was selected to oversee the building's completion.
 The lobby, the last part of the Pan Am Building to be completed, was built with cheap materials such as restroom tiles because the builders had run out of money toward the project's completion.